BFEdev/BFE.dev-solutions/problem/remove-characters_en.md

 6. Becuase the next char is `c` and the last element added to the stack was `a`, `a` will be removed and `c` will not be added.
 Stack will be `[c, a, a]`
 7. The same will apply for the next `c`.
 Stack will be `[c, a]`
 8. Finaly, the last `a` in the input will be added to the stack.
 Stack will be `[c, a, a]` (**our output**)

+## Space and time complexity
+We are going throgh the string once so we have a time complexity of `O(n)` where the `n` is the length of the input.
+Becuase we are using stack to make a copy of the output string so at the worse case we might store the whole input again!
+So we have a space complexity of `O(n)`.